-- 1. Choose Tools > Packages > Remove Packages (this is equivalent to choosing Tools > Package Manager and setting the status filter to Display Installed). - 2.
+- 1. Choose Tools > Package Manager and set the status filter to Display Installed. - 2.
 Select the package or packages you wish to remove. - 3.
 Right-click the selected packages and choose Remove Selected Packages from the shortcut menu. - 4.
 Click Next; you will see the actions the Package Manager is about to carry out. - 5.
 Click Next and the Package Manager will remove the package(s). - 6.
 When the operation is complete, click Finish to close the Package Manager.